Protest over citizenship law turns violent in Delhi's Seelampur area

 Clashes erupted between police and protesters at Seelampur Chowk when the security personnel tried to stop them from moving ahead.
 According to a senior police officer, the protest began at around 12 pm.
 The protesters raised slogans against the new law as well as the National Register of Citizens (NRC).

-The clashes erupted two days after violence broke out during a protest in the New Friends area in South Delhi near Jamia Millia Islamia.
+The clashes erupted two days after violence broke out in the New Friends area in South Delhi.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)